dunglas/mercure/spec/mercure.md

 The publisher **MAY** provide the following target attributes in the Link headers:

 * `last-event-id`: the globally unique identifier of the last event dispatched by the publisher at the time of the generation of this resource.
 If provided, it **MUST** be passed to the hub through a query parameter called `Last-Event-ID` and will be used to ensure that possible updates having been made during between the resource generation time and the connection to the hub are not lost.
-See section #Re-Connection-and-State-Reconciliation).
+See section #Re-Connection-and-State-Reconciliation.
 If this attribute is provided, the publisher **MUST** always set the `id` parameter when sending updates to the hub.
 * `content-type`: the content type of the updates that will pushed by the hub.
 If omited, the subscriber **MUST** assume that the content type will be the same than the one of the original resource.
 Setting the `content-type` attribute is especially useful to hint that partial updates will be pushed, using formats such as JSON Patch [@RFC6902] or JSON Merge Patch [@RFC7386].
 * `key-set=<JWKS>`: the key(s) to decrypt updates encoded in the JWKS (JSON Web Key Set) format (see the Encryption section).